bholloway/resolve-url-loader/packages/resolve-url-loader/docs/how-it-works.md

 }
 ```

-As a Webpack loader we have full access to the loader API and the virtual file-system.
-This means maximum compatibility with `webpack-dev-server`.
+Once the CSS reaches the `css-loader` webpack becomes aware of each of the asset files and will try to separately load and process them.
+You will need more Webpack configuration to make that work.
+Refer to the [troubleshooting docs](troubleshooting.md) before raising an issue.

+### beyond...?

-It's plausable the algorithm _could_ be realised as a `postcss` plugin in isolation, using the [root.input.map](https://postcss.org/api/#postcss-input) property, and be combined with other plugins in a single `postcss-loader` step.
-Processing multiple plugins together in this way without reparsing would arguably be more efficient at the expense of compatibility.
-However for now the implementation is limited to the webpack loader.
+The implementation here is limited to the webpack loader but it's plausible the algorithm could be realised as a `postcss` plugin in isolation using the [root.input.map](https://postcss.org/api/#postcss-input) property to access the incomming source-map.

+As a separate plugin it could be combined with other plugins in a single `postcss-loader` step.
+Processing multiple plugins together in this way without reparsing would arguably be more efficient.

+However as a Webpack loader we have full access to the loader API and the virtual file-system.
+This means maximum compatibility with `webpack-dev-server` and the rest of the Webpack ecosystem.